sfc-gh-tracker/TechUp/apps/streamlit/README.md

 ## Notes
 - The app only writes to `PIPELINE_CONFIG`; object creation is delegated to the existing factory SP + DT orchestrator.
 - Adjust allowlists and default warehouse as needed in `config.py`.
+- In Snowflake deployment, the app uses the active Snowflake session; locally it reads connection info from environment variables.